-Option Description -load projectPath Opens and loads the project file specified by projectPath.

-Option Description -close [projectPath] Closes the currently active project.
+Option Description -new [projectPath] Creates a new project in the current working directory.
+If projectPath is specified, creates the project in the specified directory.
+For the Hierarchical Project Management flow, you can create a new subproject for the top-level project. -load projectPath Opens and loads the project file specified by projectPath. -close [projectPath] Closes the currently active project.
 If projectPath is specified, closes the specified project. -save [projectPath] Saves the currently active project.
 If projectPath is specified, saves the specified project. -insert projectPath Adds the specified project to the workspace project. -active [projectName] Shows the active project.
-If projectName is specified, makes the specified project the active project. -dir Shows the project directory for the active project. -file Returns the path to the active project. -name Returns the filename (prj) of the active project. -list Returns a list of the loaded projects. -filelist Returns the pathnames of the files in the active project. -fileorder filepath1 filepath2 [filepathN] Reorders files by adding the specified files to the end of the project file list. -addfile filepath Adds the specified file to the project. -movefile filepath1 [filepath2] Moves filepath1 to follow filepath2 in project file list.
+If projectName is specified, makes the specified project the active project. -dir Shows the project directory for the active project. -file Returns the path to the active project. -name Returns the filename (prj) of the active project. -list Returns a list of the loaded projects. -filelist Returns the pathnames of the files in the active project. -fileorder filepath1 filepath2 [ filepathN] Reorders files by adding the specified files to the end of the project file list. -addfile filepath Adds the specified file to the project. -movefile filepath1 [filepath2] Moves filepath1 to follow filepath2 in project file list.
 If filepath2 is not specified, moves filepath1 to top of list. -removefile filepath Removes the specified file from the project. -result_file resultFilePath Changes the name of the synthesis result file to the path specified. -log_file [logfileName] Reports the name of the project log file.
 If logfileName is specified, changes the base name of the log file.